 Nearly every car in every manufacturer's dealership in the second game was a car that was available to buy brand new at the time.
 Granted, it was very late in the 90's - the Christmas period of 1999 - but the idea's still there.

-It returns in 6, but most of the races disallow the usage and it's very expensive (100.000 Cr).
+It returns in 6, but most of the seasonal events disallow the usage and it's very expensive (100.000 Cr).

 At least it does not drain the fuel of the car.